Tuesday, August 18, 2009

 First of all, we bring this subject up because many of you parents and athletes out there will be obsessing over these issues the closer your sons dream of being a collegiate athlete becomes a reality.
-We know this because we have sons that are playing college ball or have played D-I. And like many parents, coaches and fans, we feel the new rules only made the old rules look even more outdated and absurd.
-If there was a time for a change...now is the time...just when the college game is on the upswing and like the baseball players they recruit, has tremendous upside.
+We know this because we have sons that are playing college ball or have played D-I. If there was a time for a change...now is the time...just when the college game is on the upswing.
+And, like the baseball players they recruit, the game has tremendous upside.

-As we stated yesterday, television coverage is increasing through ESPN, CSTV and FOX..
+As we stated many times before, television coverage is increasing through ESPN, CSTV and FOX..
 Web exposure via Gametracker and CSTV's online broadcast is a life saver for long distance parents unable to take a leisurely drive to see their son play like they did in high school.
 While more television exposure would help the sport from a exposure and financial standpoint...it's certainly not the end game.

 There's a long list of improvements that we would like to make for the betterment of the college game.
 We started to write our loquacious version of what needs to happen until we stumbled upon an article written by Kendall Rogers of Rivals.com's college baseball site.
 Enjoy!